Don McKellar on resurrecting the CBC comedy show Michael

 The second season of CBC Television’s Michael: Tuesdays and Thursdays begins with back-to-back episodes on Sunday, Jan.
-15. The half-hour comedy series about an often anxious psychiatrist (played by Bob Martin) and his titular, troubled patient (Mike Watts) has a new name, Michael: Every Day.
+15. The half-hour comedy series about an often anxious psychiatrist (played by Bob Martin) and his titular, troubled patient (Matt Watts) has a new name, Michael: Every Day.
 No, your mind’s not playing tricks on you – the original series was cancelled after its debut season in 2011.
 We spoke to the actor and series co-creator Don McKellar about the resurrected show.

 This is a highly unusual occurrence, with a comedy series being cancelled after one season and then being brought back five years later, with an altered name, by the same network.
 Should viewers go back and watch the first season?